kevo8763/alx-system_engineering-devops/0x00-shell_basics/README.md

-In this project we shall cover the basics of shellcommands
+In this project we shall cover the basics of shell commands.